TheArjunAgarwal/sem3-notes/agth.typ

 However, we can also solve this without ever needing to go through this dualization process.
 #solution[
 Each person first pays the full rent price and then assigns to each room a “rebate” price that a person who takes that room will get.
-Then, we can use Simmons’ Algorithm to assign rooms to people.
+Then, we can use Simmons’ Algorithm to assign rooms to people.#footnote[The reason we didn't lead with this is as this fails in the case of where there is a room that nobody wants it even if it is free, someone may end up with that room with a negative price.
+We normally assume against it, that is called the *no “free closets" assumption* where free closets are rooms in which no one would live, even if free.
+This solution makes that assumption, while the other one doesn't.]
 ]

 == Fair Division of indivisible goods

-#todo[Lecture on 19 th]
+#todo[Some indivisible Fair Division Stuff]

 As we have shown, in divisible case, EF allocation always exists.